 1. Promotes Weight Loss

-For many people, following the Paleo diet can result in a substantial amount of weight loss.
+Is the Paleo diet good for weight loss?
+Although results can vary quite a bit, following the Paleo diet can cause a substantial amount of weight loss for many people.
 By swapping processed foods and refined sugars for nutrient-rich proteins and healthy fats, you can cut calories and kick-start weight loss.